evilsocket/shellz/README.md

   </p>
 </p>

-`shellz` is a small utility to keep track of your connection credentials, servers, custom shells and run commands on multiple machines at once.
-It supportsthe `ssh` and `telnet` protocols out of the box, plus a [plugin system](#plugins) to implement your own shell adapters.
+`shellz` is a small utility to track and control your ssh, telnet, web and custom shells.

 ## Installation